8 Critical steps to take after a ransomware attack: Ransomware response guide for businesses

 8. Decide whether to pay the ransom

-If backups are damaged and there is no free decryption tool available, organizations may be tempted to pay the ransom in order to recover their files.
+If backups are damaged and there is no appropriate decryption tool available, organizations may be tempted to pay the ransom in order to recover their files.

 While paying the ransom can help reduce disruption and may be cheaper than the overall cost of downtime, it is not a decision that should be taken lightly.
 Organizations should only consider paying the ransom if all other options have been exhausted and the loss of data will likely result in the company going out of business.